-When you provide trading services to or on behalf of a buyer, or you are representing yourself in the purchase of real estate, and you do not include the assignment terms in the offer, you must include a notice to the seller regarding assignment terms which may be delivered directly to the seller or their licensee.
+When you provide trading services to or on behalf of a buyer, or you are representing yourself in the purchase of real estate, and you do not include the assignment terms in the offer, you must include a Notice to Seller Regarding Assignment Terms which may be delivered directly to the seller or their licensee.
 This notice must be presented along with the contract and must:

-- Advise the seller to obtain independent professional advice before signing a contract that does not have the required assignment terms as noted above or the terms have been altered; - Be on the required Notice to Seller Regarding Assignment Terms form provided by BCFSA; and - Must be separate from and not included as part of the contract;
+- Advise the seller to obtain independent professional advice before signing a contract that does not have the required assignment terms as noted above or the terms have been altered; - Be on the required Notice to Seller Regarding Assignment Terms form provided by BCFSA; and - Must be separate from and not included as part of the contract.